 Since we are five times as likely to remember something we both see and hear, the audio/visual means of presentation implemented in the courtrooms increases both efficiency and juror comprehension.

 The Video Presenter cart serves as the heart of the well-concealed electronics in the courtroom.
-The system allows counsel to switch from displaying exhibits, realtime transcripts, video recordings or multimedia presentations with the push of a button.
+The system allows the display of exhibits via laptop and document camera.

 Some of the advanced technology integrated into the courtrooms includes: